AtsushiSakai/PythonRobotics/docs/modules/slam/ekf_slam/ekf_slam_main.rst

 :math:`\begin{equation*} X_{DR} = FX + B(U + R) \end{equation*}`

-The implementation of the motion model prediciton code is shown in ``motion_model``.
+The implementation of the motion model prediction code is shown in ``motion_model``.
 The ``observation`` function shows how the simulation uses (or doesn’t use) the process noise ``Rsim`` to the find the ground truth and dead reckoning estimates of the pose.